vaiish371/tp/docs/UserGuide.md

 --------------------------------------------------------------------------
 `````
-Do note that it does not display the full list of commands and you will be required
+Please note that it does not display the full list of commands (due to there being so many!).
-to navigate to the User Guide page if you want to access all of them.
+You may open this User Guide for a comprehensive list.

-### 2.1 Adding a Module: `add module`
+### 2.2 Adding a Module: `add module`

 Adds a new module to the list of modules.